 - i.
-External reviews: If the programme has been subject to any external reviews e.g. by professional or accreditation bodies, include, where relevant, a statement of intention, or revisions, to address any recommendations identified in an external review.
-(Criterion c.ii) - ii.
-Provide a summary evaluation of the outcomes of the GYR review panel and a summary of actions that are being put in place to address any recommendations identified by the GYR panel and that support the continuation of the programme.
-(Criterion c.v) - iii.
+Provide a summary evaluation of the outcomes of the GYR review panel, including the decision on continuation, and a summary of actions that are being put in place to address any recommendations identified by the GYR panel and that support the continuation of the programme.
+(Criterion c.v) - ii.
 Provide a date when the programme will next be reviewed.
 (Criteria a and b)